Angela Byars-Winston: Career

 Byars-Winston joined the University of Wisconsin–Madison as a KL2 scholar in 1997.
 She joined the School of Medicine in 2011 and became interested in whether people bring their identity to the foreground of their college experience.
 Byars-Winston and her colleagues, Christine Pfund and Janet Branchaw, were awarded a $1.4 million R01 National Institutes of Health (NIH) grant to investigate how mentors define diversity and developing ways to measure the impact of mentored research experiences on career outcomes.
 Byars-Winston is also part of a national team which was awarded $19 million from the NIH to organize a National Research Mentoring Network (NRMN).
 She has investigated how to measure mentoring interventions.
 She has also conducted a longitudinal study that monitored how the relationships between undergraduate mentees and their mentors in the biological sciences impact their academic outcomes.

 One of the approaches to meet the skills gap in the United States is to engage African Americans, Latino/as, South East Asians, and Native Americans ('ALANA') with science and engineering subjects.
 Byars-Winston used social cognitive career theory to examine how ethnicity influenced academic self-efficacy and outcomes.
 She has identified several barriers to the progression of ALANA investigators, including the marginalization of interests, apartheid within academia and microaggressions.
 Byars-Winston demonstrated that race and ethnicity impact career expectations more than aspirations.
 She launched the Training and Education to Advance Minority Scholars in Science program (TEAM-Science) and Culturally Aware Mentoring (CAM) programs, which look to embed self-reflective dialogue about race and ethnicity in science.
 She is working with the National Academy to examine the effectiveness of programs that look engage individuals marginalized in STEM fields.
 In 2025, Byars-Winston co-chaired an ad hoc study group at the University of Wisconsin–Madison that released a report examining the experiences of Black students, faculty, and staff.
-She discussed the findings and institutional accountability in an episode of Black Like Me with Dr. Alex Gee on January 14^{th}, 2025.
+She discussed the findings and institutional accountability in an episode of Black Like Me with Dr. Alex Gee on January 14, 2025.